Harm-r/hello-world/README.md

 # hello-world
-Trying out GitHub with their Hello World guide
+I'm trying out GitHub with their Hello World guide.
+Nothing special to see here.